blakdayz/swivel/README.md

 2. Open terminal to the project location root and run <code>chmod +x ./first_run.sh && ./first_run.sh</code>
 3. After wards, running <code>start_service.sh</code> will launch the scanners and web services.
 4. Navigate to http://127.0.0.1:8000/docs to explore the endpoints.
 Currently Bluetooth_Log and Get_Location are full working.
-5. There is a tremenmdous amount of implemented functionality inside - take a look as automated device tracking, and further RSSI based analysis is done but is purposefully left out of this readme as a bar of entry.
+5. There is a tremendous amount of implemented functionality inside - take a look as automated device tracking, and further RSSI based analysis is done but is purposefully left out of this readme as a bar of entry.
 Enjoy.